Overview

 How to Download Templates

-- Click on the yellow highlighted download link for your preferred template (Figure 2)
+- Click on the download link for your preferred template (yellow arrows in Figure 2).

 Understanding Field Definitions

-- Pieces Definition - Reference sheet explaining each field (Figure 3)
+- Pieces Definition - Reference sheet explaining each field (Blue box, Figure 3)

 Required Fields (Must be completed)